AlexaCRM/alexacrm.github.io/integration-cds/fetchxml.md

 ## Query data using FetchXML in Twig templates

-*Integration CDS* provides a new Twig tag, `{% fetchxml %}`, which is accompanied by the required closing `{% endfetchxml %}` tag.
+*Integration CDS* provides a new Twig tag, {% raw %}`{% fetchxml %}`{% endraw %}, which is accompanied by the required closing {% raw %}`{% endfetchxml %}`{% endraw %} tag.
 You must specify the collection Twig variable name in the `collection` attribute inside the opening tag -- you will access retrieved records via this variable.
 FetchXML query body is put between these tags.

 {% raw %}
 ``` twig
 {% fetchxml collection="customers" %}
 <fetch mapping='logical'>